neilamin/Robofriends/robofriends/README.md

 ## Synopsis

-This project was created as my final project for Udemy's "The Complete Web Developer in 2018: Zero to Mastery".
-This Web App serves as Facial Recognition App that can identify a face from any picture added to it.
-The app was written with React, Node, and Express.

-The smart-brain directory contains the front-end of the application and smart-brain-api contains the back-end.
+This project was created in order to get some experience with React.js.
+This is simply a demo of a progressive website with styling and multiple components created within React.js.
+It also features a working search box.

 ## Preview